CLASSIFICATION NO. 447

 Skill to: Operate ferry and transport vehicles and passengers over water following prescribed safety procedures; respond quickly and appropriately in emergencies; complete and maintain accurate records; communicate effective, both orally and in writing; operate and perform limited maintenance and repair on powered equipment; accurately count, record and balance monies; establish and maintain effective working relationships with County employees and the public.

 Duties require walking, standing, squatting, kneeling, bending, twisting, balancing, reaching, fine motor control, digging, raking, passing through narrow hatch opening, and the ability to lift and carry objects, and pull 90 pounds.
-Duties also involve frequent exposure to exhaust fumes and dust, loud noises, slippery and/or uneven surfaces, poor visibility, and adverse weather conditions.
+Duties also involve frequent exposure to exhaust fumes and dust, loud noises, hot, slippery and/or uneven surfaces, poor visibility, and adverse weather conditions.

 Possession of United States Coast Guard Cable Ferry Operator License or license of greater capability.